 (4) that an RSC has been established in accordance with subsection (i)(2) of this section, if applicable.

 (o) License for medical and veterinary uses of radioactive material with broad scope authorization.
-In addition to the requirements of subsection (f) of this section, a license for medical use of radioactive material with broad scope authorization will be issued if the agency approves the following documentation submitted by the applicant:
+In addition to the requirements of subsection (f) of this section, a license for medical use of radioactive material with broad scope authorization will be issued if the department approves the following documentation submitted by the applicant:

 (1) that the review of authorized user qualifications by the RSC is in accordance with subsections (gg), (jj), (nn) - (qq), (zz), (aaa), (ccc) and (ttt) of this section, as applicable;